There is a terrifying notion about garbage disposals brought by horror films that show mutilated body parts disposed of in them.

 - Check if the bolts are tight.
 If they are, then most likely the problem is in the plumber’s putty applied to it.
 Slightly loosen the bolts and elevate the sink flange just a little bit above the surface of the sink.

-- Apply new beads of plumber’s putty between the flange and the sink, put a generous amount particularly around the flange.
+- Apply new beads of plumber’s putty between the flange and the sink, and put a generous amount, particularly around the flange.

 - Tighten the bolts back in and push the flange and the sink surface together.
 Wipe away the excess putty that comes out.

 - Reassemble the disposal unit and turn it back on.

 - Check if there are still leaks when you let the water run.